Western Forest is the new national forest!

 Residents and visitors are key to the success of the Western Forest.
 2.5 million people call this area of England home, and extensive travel links bring people from all over the country and beyond to enjoy our natural assets.

 Our people and nature programme will include cutting-edge communications, new collaborations between stakeholders and landowners, and innovative pilot programmes around volunteering, health, education and access.
-Activity will be led by The Natural History Consortium, who have a 20-year track record of convening partners to find innovative ways to connect people and nature.
+Activity will be led by The Natural History Consortium.

 Credit: Alex Carl Turner